3 enterprise ROBO backup factors admins should think about

-There isn't a universally preferred method for remote office backup.
-But there are three questions you must answer to determine which enterprise remote backup approach is the best fit for your organization.
+There are numerous ROBO backup factors and questions that can help determine which enterprise remote backup approach is the best fit for your organization.

 Tape backup is a popular choice for ROBO data because it is inexpensive, relatively low maintenance and securely located off network.
 However, it also presents a unique dilemma: Who changes the tapes when one is full?

 On-site management is a perennial problem in distributed locations.
 Remote staff might not be as familiar with the data, and ROBO sites typically have IT staff but no one dedicated to backup and recovery.
 Fewer on-location staff members means it's also more likely that the IT person who typically performs certain tasks might be off due to holidays, vacations or other reasons.